-The new research, which surveyed 650+ teams, found that despite economic uncertainty over the past year, RFPs are expected to be an integral part of sales growth in 2021.
+The research, which surveyed 650+ teams, found that despite economic uncertainty over the past year, RFPs will continue to be an integral part of sales growth.
 However, keeping up with RFPs can be a challenge at the best of times.
 Busy technical experts, tight deadlines, and tricky approval processes can all throw a wrench in the sales cycle.

 6 ways to transform RFPs into opportunities

 So how can sales teams focus on speeding up their response process while still increasing revenue for the year ahead?

 Keep on reading for the six best practices sales teams can implement to transform those pesky RFPs from obstacle to opportunity in 2022, based on behaviors of top-performing teams uncovered from Loopio’s research.